 What is a Legal Entity Identifier (LEI) Code?

 The Legal Entity Identifier (LEI) initiative was designed to establish a global reference system that uniquely identifies every legal entity or structure, in any jurisdiction, that is party to a financial transaction.

-An LEI is a 20-character, alphanumeric code based on the ISO 17442 standard developed by the International Organization for Standardization (ISO) that enables clear and unique identification of an entity that is issued with an LEI participating in financial transactions.
+An LEI is a 20-character, alphanumeric code based on the ISO 17442 standard developed by the International Organisation for Standardisation (ISO) that enables clear and unique identification of an entity that is issued with an LEI participating in financial transactions.
 Source: The Global Legal Entity Identifier Foundation (GLEIF).

 Two integral principles of the LEI code are:

 Uniqueness: an LEI code is assigned to a unique entity.
 Once assigned to an entity it should never be designated to another entity, even if an entity is no longer in operation.

 Exclusivity: a legal entity that has obtained an LEI code cannot obtain another one.
 While entities may port the maintenance of their LEI from one operator to another, the LEI remains unchanged in the process.

 The Importance of Legal Entity Identifier (LEI) Data to MiFID II